 Two books were published immediately after the Chicago Fire, both were written by Chicago Tribune reporters.
-The first, Chicago, and the Great Conflagration, by Elias Colbert and Everett Chamberlain, was reviewed in The Chicago Tribune in December, 1871.
+The first, Chicago, and the Great Conflagration, by Elias Colbert and Everett Chamberlin, was reviewed in The Chicago Tribune in December, 1871.

 Chicago Tribune, December 17, 1871